 Smaller chest tube incision(s)

 - You will have a bandage covering your chest tube incision(s).

 - Keep the bandage on your incision(s) for 48 hours (2 days) after your chest tube is removed, unless it gets wet.
 If it gets wet, change it as soon as possible.

 - You may have some thin, yellow or pink-colored drainage from this area.
 This is normal.
 Place a bandage (Band-Aid®) or dry piece of gauze over the area and change the bandage as needed.

 How can I prevent constipation?

-You may be constipated (have fewer bowel movements than what’s normal for you) after your surgery.
+You may be constipated (have fewer bowel movements than usual) after your surgery.
 This is a common side effect of pain medication.
+To avoid constipation:

 - Take _____ capsules of docusate sodium 3 times a day.